Download OpenAPI specification:Download

 The target column reflects the KPI of the analysis.
 It must therefore clearly reflect the goal of the analysis.

-The optional field is weight, which takes a column_id as an input.
-Each cell of this column represents a positive float that defines how much weight the corresponding TARGET
+The optional field is weight, which takes a column_id as input.
+Each cell of this column represents a positive float that defines how much weight the corresponding TARGET cell should take, e.g., a weight of 2.0 behaves like two identical records of weight 1.0.

 If the weight is 0.0, or if the weight value is missing for some row, this row is excluded from analysis.